- 1 Top 5 Best Nail Guns

 A relative bargain for a full set of air powered framing and finishing nail guns, this set is a value packed choice for the best nail gun combo kit for general woodworking.
 It includes a 21º framing nailer, a versatile 15-gauge finishing nailer, an 18-gauge brad nailer and an 18-gauge narrow crown stapler, giving you the fastening power to get through building, fencing and decking projects from start to finish.

 All the nailers in the kit have adjustable depth, though a tool is needed to set the depth adjustment.
 They also all include high quality safety features like anti-dust caps and 360º adjustable exhaust, keeping compressed air and drywall dust away from your face.
-You may also want to read about the best socket set.
+Add more than just pneumatic nailers to your tool collection by considering another great kit: the 3PLUS HCBFN3SP Pneumatic Angle Finish Nailer and Narrow Crown Stapler and Pinner Combo Kit.
+This has power tools for all your needs, from finishing chair railing, cabinetry, crown molding, etc. You may also want to read about the best socket set.

 #5 NuMax Pneumatic 16 Gauge Straight Finish Nail Gun